logo

 I don't consider the New York Public Library or Madame Tussauds as 'museums', but I can appreciate why some might.

-Take that many of NYC's museums offer discounted days or even admission-free days.
+Take note that many of NYC's museums offer discounted days or even admission-free days.

 OBSERVATION DECKS IN NEW YORK CITY

-NYC offers several excellent observation deck opportunities that offer scenic views of the city.
+NYC offers several excellent observation deck experiences that offer scenic views of the city.
 This includes:

-Empire State Building - located in Midtown South
+Empire State Building - the oldest observation deck in NYC is located in Midtown South near Macy's

-One World Observatory - located in Battery Park near the southern end of Manhattan
+One World Observatory - a 102nd floor observation deck near the southern tip of Manhattan

 Top of the Rock - located in Midtown within Rockefeller Center